MichaelCrawley1/myPortfolio/README.md

 The literature online suggests that GRID is for layout and Flexbox is for components.
 Reason being GRID is two dimensional (columns and rows) whereas Flexbox is one dimensional (columns or rows, can't do both at the same time).

-However going right away with the two dimensional approach of GRID to create your layouts creates problems at the html element level.
-The problem it creates is that you lose the ability to keep the html semantic if you go layout first with columns and rows.
+However going right away with the two dimensional approach of GRID to create your layouts creates problems at the HTML element level.
+The problem it creates is that you lose the ability to keep the HTML semantic if you go layout first with columns and rows.
 "Subgrid" is in development to get around this problem, however, since it is not available on all the major browsers yet I have came up with my own layout solution while keeping the HTML semantic.

 My solution is that you can use GRID for layout first but you must only use GRID for rows first to maintain the ability to keep your HTML elements semantic.
 If you do columns and rows first, you have to flatten the HTML structure to get it to work and this makes the document object model (DOM) very hard to follow being that is becomes not a regular HTML document tree structure.

-So to keep that structure, it is best advised to only use rows on the GRID.
+Therefore, to keep that structure, it is best advised to only use rows on the GRID.
 These rows will be each section from top to bottom of the site.
 In each of these sections is when you can then do another GRID of rows and columns to get the design you are looking for and maintaining this important semantic HTML.
 This will enable your site to look professional and be responsive.
 Furthermore, Flexbox is used within the GRID to mostly centre the div blocks and to space out the child elements evenly